Using Dropbox in Dropover

 How does Dropover use my data from Dropbox?

-Dropover can only access files and directories that Dropover has created.
-It does not have access to any other files or directories on your Dropbox.
+Dropover can only access files and directories that it has created.
+It cannot access any other files or folders in your Dropbox.
+You can revoke Dropover’s access at any time by following the instructions here.

 Where does Dropover store the content?